Extracting

 - Inline - Extract from inline plain text

-Usages of utilities that comes from different sources will be merged together and generate the final CSS.
+Usages of utilities that come from different sources will be merged together and generate the final CSS.

 Extracting from Build Tools Pipeline